 One of the biggest questions marketers have when looking at analytics data is “how do people find my website?”

 Google Analytics tells us this information quite easily inside of their acquisition reports.
-In fact, if you look in your Google Analytics account right now, you can see how your visitors navigate to your website.
+If you look in your Google Analytics account right now, you can see how your visitors navigate to your website.
 Google has neatly organized your web traffic using something called channel grouping.

 Channels represent the paths visitors take to arrive on your website.
 Some visitors type in your URL, some search your brand name, others search by topic and find your content.